Khanivorous/student-service/README.md

 # Student Service

-This is a rest api that saves and returns student data from a mysql db
+This is a simple demo rest api project that saves and returns student data from a mysql db.

+This is to demo simple tests against a simple springboot application.

 The docker-compose file can be used to create the services locally to run and test out.